 This chicken!
 You’ve got to try it.
 Please.

-The marinade consists of your favorite bottled BBQ sauce combined with a list of ingredients that will make your mouth water.
+- Hawaiian BBQ Chicken Marinade – The marinade consists of your favorite bottled BBQ sauce combined with a list of ingredients that will make your mouth water.
 Pineapple juice, soy sauce, fresh ginger, minced garlic, and the ingredient that makes it completely impossible to resist – a little sesame oil.
-What is it with that stuff?
-Holy cow, is it good.

-An important note for your shopping list – be sure to pick up a can of sliced pineapple in JUICE, not heavy syrup.
-The juice from the can is an important component of this recipe.
+- Pineapple – An important note for your shopping list – be sure to pick up a can of sliced pineapple in JUICE, not heavy syrup.
+The juice from the can is an important component of the marinade.

 - 1 cup BBQ sauce

-- 1 (20 ounce can) pineapple slices in juice (NOT heavy syrup)
+- 20 ounce can pineapple slices in juice, (NOT heavy syrup)

 - 2 teaspoons sesame oil